WHAT HAPPENS AT A BEHAVIOUR CONSULTATION

 The initial consultation normally lasts 1 - 2 hours, ideally with all your family present.
 A history of the problem will be taken and your pet’s behaviour assessed.

 Our members all work following a consistent approach which is called EMRA.
-This is an holistic approach focusing on your pets emotions.
+This is a holistic approach focusing on your pet’s emotions – in other words, the source of most behaviour problems.

 EMRA stands for Emotional, Mood State and Reinforcement Analysis which put simply: